 - Question 10 of 24

-By what other TWO names is the Church of England known for?CorrectIncorrect
+By what TWO other names is the Church of England known?CorrectIncorrect

 The official Church of the state is the Church of England (called the Anglican Church in other countries and the Episcopal Church in Scotland and the United States).

 - Question 11 of 24

 The first man to British Prime Minister was Sir Robert Walpole, who was Prime Minister from 1721 to 1742.

 - Question 12 of 24

 Lent begins on Ash Wednesday.

 - Question 13 of 24